precice/micro-manager/docs/micro-simulation-convert-to-library.md

         """
 ```

-Skeleton dummy code of a sample MicroSimulation class can be found in the [examples/](https://github.com/precice/micro-manager/tree/main/examples/) directory.
-There are two variants
+A dummy code of a sample MicroSimulation class can be found in the [examples/python-dummy/micro_dummy.py](https://github.com/precice/micro-manager/blob/develop/examples/python-dummy/micro_dummy.py) directory.

-* `examples/python-dummy/`: Dummy micro simulation written in Python
-* `examples/cpp-dummy/`: Dummy micro simulation written in C++ and compiled to a Python library using [pybind11](https://pybind11.readthedocs.io/en/stable/)

-### Convert your micro simulation written in C++ to a callable library
+## Create an Python-importable class from your micro simulation code written in C++

-A C++ dummy micro simulation is provided in [`examples/cpp-dummy/`](github.com/precice/micro-manager/tree/main/examples/cpp-dummy).
-It uses [pybind11](https://pybind11.readthedocs.io/en/stable/) to compile the C++ code into a library which can be imported in Python.
-If the micro simulation in C++, [install pybind11](https://pybind11.readthedocs.io/en/stable/installing.html).

-Creating a new micro simulation in C++ has the following steps
+A dummy C++ dummy micro simulation code having a Python-importable class structure is provided in [`examples/cpp-dummy/micro_cpp_dummy.cpp`](https://github.com/precice/micro-manager/blob/develop/examples/cpp-dummy/micro_cpp_dummy.cpp).
+It uses [pybind11](https://pybind11.readthedocs.io/en/stable/) to enable control and use from Python.
+Restructuring a C++ micro simulation code has the following steps

-1. Create a C++ class which implements the functions given [above](#steps-to-convert-micro-simulation-code-to-a-callable-library).
+1. Create a C++ class which implements the functions given in the code snippet above.
 The `solve()` function should have the following signature:

     ```cpp
     py::dict MicroSimulation::solve(py::dict macro_data, double dt)
     ```

     [`py::dict`](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/object.html?#instantiating-compound-python-types-from-c) is a Python dictionary which can be used to pass data between Python and C++.
-You need to cast the data to the correct type before using it in C++ and vice versa.
-An example is given in the dummy micro simulation.
+Cast the data to the correct type before using it in C++ and vice versa.

 2. Export the C++ class to Python using pybind11.
 Follow the instructions to exporting classes in the [pybind11 documentation](https://pybind11.readthedocs.io/en/stable/classes.html) or read their [first steps](https://pybind11.readthedocs.io/en/stable/basics.html) to get started.

 3. Compile the C++ library including pybind11.
-For the solverdummy, run
+For example, for the solverdummy, the command is

     ```bash
     c++ -O3 -Wall -shared -std=c++11 -fPIC $(python3 -m pybind11 --includes) micro_cpp_dummy.cpp -o micro_dummy$(python3-config --extension-suffix)